groucho75/phmisk/README.md

 ```
 And you can visit `your-site.com/hello` to see it.

+### Custom controller files

 You can map custom controller/method as a route: put your controllers inside `app\Controllers` and they will be autoloded.
-Here is a route provided by `Demo` custom controller located in `app\Controllers\Demo.php`:
+Here is a route provided by custom controller called `Demo`:
 ```php
 $demo = new App\Controllers\Demo();